-The most popular summer trail through the If you like sunny trails, we recommend the valley of Ravenska kočna is also the number old path to Jezerski vrh.
-From the parkone choice for snowshoeing enthusiasts.
-The ing space at Lake Planšarsko jezero, head trail is very well marked and not too steep. due north past the Šenkova farm and Throughout most of the winter it's main- up the slopes leading to the border crosstained as a cross-country skiing trail, making ing at Jezerski vrh (45 min).
-The trail then it extremely comfortable for snowshoeing, follows the gentle forest road to Rakeževa You can finish the tour at the ropeway or go planina, Ankova planina, and Roblekova further up to the base of the imposing north planina, providing wonderful views of the faces.
-You'll be walking through a dense valley with the Kamnik-Savinja Alps in the spruce forest and across open meadows of- background.
-From Roblekova planina, you fering splendid views of the snow-capped can return the same way to Jezerski vrh or peaks of the KamnikSavinja Alps (1 h).
-After continue walking along the road to Žarkovo reaching the ropeway, you can continue up and finishing the loop at Roblekova farm (3 the recently-built forest road to Štularjeva h total). planina (1270 m, 45 minutes from the ropeway) and follow the marked trail across Kačji rob (Snake Edge) into the valley of Makekova kočna and back to the center of Jezersko (1h).
+The most popular summer trail through the valley of Ravenska kočna is also the number one choice for snowshoeing enthusiasts.
+The trail is very well marked and not too steep.
+Throughout most of the winter it's maintained as a cross-country skiing trail, making it extremely comfortable for snowshoeing.
+You can finish the tour at the ropeway or go further up to the base of the imposing north faces.
+You'll be walking through a dense spruce forest and across open meadows offering splendid views of the snow-capped peaks of the Kamnik-Savinja Alps (1 h).
+After reaching the ropeway, you can continue up the recently-built forest road to Štularjeva planina (1270 m, 45 minutes from the ropeway) and follow the marked trail across Kačji rob (Snake Edge) into the valley of Makekova kočna and back to the center of Jezersko (1h).